mediafinger/yournaling/ROADMAP.markdown

 ### Memories

-- [ ] setup memory creation by linking an insight with a note
+- [x] setup memory creation by linking an insight with a note
+- [ ] accept nested attributes to create insights on the fly

 ### Chronicles